Balzary/Balzary/README.md

 ### Mobile Developer (Android and iOS) ###

 I am an Android developer passionate about creating innovative and impactful solutions for millions of users.
-I graduated in Systems Analysis and Development from the Paulista College of Informatics and Administration (FIAP) in 2019 and am currently seeking an opportunity to return to the field I love."
+I graduated in Systems Analysis and Development from the Paulista College of Informatics and Administration (FIAP) in 2019 and am currently seeking an opportunity to return to the field I love.

 ---